 In the past, if you were taking medication for high blood pressure, high cholesterol, or diabetes, you often couldn’t get a policy.
-But over time, as the medications have been shown to reduce mortality, insurers have changed their tune.
-Being on medication alone won’t disqualify you.
-But if you’re on medication for more than one problem, it’s tougher and more expensive to get coverage.
+But over time, as medications have been shown to reduce mortality, insurers have changed their tune.
+Being on medication won’t necessarily disqualify you.
+But, if you’re on medication for more than one condition, it’s tougher and more expensive to get coverage.

 In the face of increased industry competition, some insurance companies have opened their doors too wide.
-“They take in too many people, they don’t add enough filters, they don’t ask enough questions,” Scholz said.
-And then they go out of business.
+At times they take in too many people, don’t add enough filters, and don’t ask enough questions.
+This type of mismanagement in risk analysis can cause undue financial burdens, which can cause an insurance company to go out of business.

 Another change is the abundance of information now available on the internet.
-Scholz had a client who applied for a no-medical-exam policy and said he was five-foot-ten and weighed 215 pounds.
-But his driver’s license told a different story: five-foot-seven and 265.
+One agent had a client who applied for a no medical exam policy and said he was five-foot-ten and weighed 215 pounds.
+But, his driver’s license told a different story: it said he was five-foot-seven and weighed 265 pounds.

-Honesty not only is the best policy—in this day and age, it’s the only way to get a policy.
+Not only is honesty the best policy — it’s also the only way to get a policy.

 If you need life insurance to close a small business loan, whether you’re the picture of health or have serious medical problems, True Blue can help.
 Honesty is our policy, too, and that’s why we share information about specific companies and policies that you won’t find on other sites.